Service Number 18282

 As well as being a Fellow of the Chemical Society, Henry was also a Fellow of the Institute of Chemistry, a member of the Institute of Chemical Engineers, a member of the Society of Dyers and Colourists, and a member of Committee of the Bradford Textile Society.

 On the 10th December 1936, although apparently in excellent health, Henry had a sudden heart attack and died at his home in Clifford.
+He was buried at Harlow Cemetery, Harrogate on the 12th December 1936.

 1911 Census.
 The National Archives.
 Class RG14 Piece 27228